shubham808/blog/_posts/2018-8-2-Feature type dispatching.md

 ### Overview:
 Most algorithms in shogun do not behave in a generic manner in the sense that they are *type dependent*.
 The ```train``` method can accept any type of features as a ```CFeatures*``` pointer however it is later assumed that the features provided are of a particular type.
 We intorduced feature dispatching to enable this feature in a more automated way.
 Some algorithms (like ```CLDA```) already try to take care of types and implement a templated ```train_machine```.
-We take that idea and give its own space in shogun [here](https://github.com/shogun-toolbox/shogun/tree/develop/src/shogun/machine/FeatureDispatcherCRTP.h).
+We take that idea and give its own space in shogun [here](https://github.com/shogun-toolbox/shogun/blob/develop/src/shogun/machine/FeatureDispatchCRTP.h).

 ### Motivation:
 Least Angle Regression is an Iterative Algorithm that tries to stay type independent.
 This is a good idea in cases where small feature matrix can be scaled down to ```float32_t``` type.
 Also to implement our Iterative Machine code style here was a problem since it meant having to perform type dispatching in *every iteration*.
 This is obviously redundant, even if its cheap it is not a good code style.
 The idea here is to dispatch feature type in base class (```CMachine```) so that when we start training loop, types are already taken care of.

+An idea to solve such a problem can be using a hiearchy and then making a child class aware of templated types.
+Other subclasses can overload virtual methods.
+The idea will not work because we cannot have virtual methods that are templated.
+Once the run-time system figured out it would need to call a templatized virtual function, compilation is all done and the compiler cannot generate the appropriate instance anymore.
+Hence, mixin is a better idea here.

 ### Implementation details and Design choice:
 The ```CDenseRealDispatch``` is a class to dispatch dense feature types in ```FeatureDispatchCRTP.h```.
 It is a mixin class that takes two template arguments.
-The first argument is the class itself and the second argument is the orignal base class.
+First is all the members of the base class hence we definitely need to inherit that.
+The second is *something* to bring the templated version of ```train_machine``` in scope *up* the inheritance ladder.
+Hence we inherit it from the subclass itself.
 This is possible due to the concept of Curiously Recursive Template Pattern(```CRTP```). ```C++``` is lazy, this means a pointer for a class is available to use even *before*  it is declared.
 In other words, a call to a member method of such a class does not need to be instantiated until the function is actually *called*.
+This is diffrent from a normal mixin approach that uses a single template argument because not all the methods can be collected with the help of a single class.

 Classes(like ```CLDA```, ```CLeastAngleRegression```) which support dynamic dispatching via the mixin will inherit from ```CDenseRealDispatch<CMockModel, CBaseMachine>``` instead of directly inheriting from ```CBaseMachine```.

 ##### Methods: